 Taking Charge of My Trajectory

 Emilie: Kendra, you were lucky to have a boss who really invested in your career growth, right?

 Kendra: Yes!
 She told me about Bossed Up Bootcamp, and I had the pleasure of attending right after I was hired full-time.
 It kick-started my tenure here, and meant that I walked into my new job with a clear sense of my vision and how this role fit into my long-term goals.

 K: It is!
 At first, I was just so busy learning the ropes and doing my job that to be honest, I didn’t think much about my own advancement and development.
 But then I realized that without a boss who is so focused on my growth, I need to take charge of my own trajectory.

-So I started asking for the things I wanted: projects I wanted to be a part of, outside learning opportunities I wanted to pursue, and challenge tasks to grow my skill set.
+So I started assertively asking for the things I wanted: projects I wanted to be a part of, outside learning opportunities I wanted to pursue, and challenge tasks to grow my skillset.

 E: I loved running into you when we were both speaking at a college career development symposium, and I was thrilled to see you sharing your talents as a career counselor.
 How did you find the courage to step up in this new way?

 K: Well, my colleague sent the speaking opportunity out to the counseling team and at first I actually wasn’t going to volunteer.
 It’s such a huge conference!
 I thought someone else might be better for it.

 But then I thought about the name of the conference itself – Own It! – and realized this could be a great opportunity for me to step up in a way I hadn’t before.
 So I went for it!